John Boyle O'Reilly: Legacy and honours

 O'Reilly's admirers included poets and politicians such as Walt Whitman, James Whitcomb Riley, Oscar Wilde, John F. Kennedy, Grover Cleveland and Oliver Wendell Holmes Jr.

 The John Boyle O'Reilly Club opened in 1880 in Springfield, Massachusetts.
 They celebrated their 125th anniversary in 2005.

-In the early 1900s, Boyle O'Reilly Terrace, an estate built on the north side of Dundalk, was named after him.
+In the early 1900s, Boyle O'Reilly Terrace, an estate built on the north side of Drogheda, was named after him.

+In 1903, a memorial was erected to him at Dowth Abbey, near his birthplace, Dowth Castle.

 Author and historian Francis Russell included an essay about O'Reilly in his 1987 book "The Knave of Boston & Other Ambiguous Massachusetts Characters".
 Russell described how O'Reilly had gone from being perhaps the most famous Irishman in American in the late 1800s to a largely "forgotten poet" a century later.

 Around the mid-1980s, Irish researcher Liam Barry (based in Bunbury) discovered the story of O'Reilly's escape and began to research more into it and promote the story.
 Before his death in 2015 he published multiple books on O'Reilly and the Fenians.

 Around 1987 The John Boyle O'Reilly Association of Bunbury, Western Australia was founded, Barry was one of the founding members.

 In 2002 an interpretative display was opened for John Boyle O'Reilly, in Western Australia on the Leschenault Peninsula Conservation Park, from where he escaped to the United States.

 In April 2011 The John Boyle O'Reilly Association was established in Netterville his ancestral home, near Drogheda, Ireland.

 J.B.
 O'Reilly's pub in West Leederville, Western Australia is named after O'Reilly.

 In 2019, a festival was held in Fremantle to commemorate the 150th anniversary of O'Reilly's escape titled the Moondyne Walk, where a series of different readers would read out a chapter of his 1879 novel Moondyne.
 The list of readers included former Western Australian premier Peter Dowding, epidemiologist Fiona Stanley, author and journalist Peter FitzSimons and actor Peter Rowsthorn.